rasterio/rasterio/docs/installation.rst

 Dependencies
 ************************

 Rasterio has one C library dependency: ``GDAL >=1.9``.
-GDAL itself depends on a number of other libraries provided by most major operating systems and also depends on the non standard GEOS and PROJ4 libraries.
+GDAL itself depends on many of other libraries provided by most major operating systems and also depends on the non standard GEOS and PROJ4 libraries.

 Python package dependencies (see also requirements.txt): ``affine, cligj, click, enum34, numpy``.